ogjackk/ogjackk/README.md

 👋 - Hi, I’m @ogjackk

-🌱 - I’m currently learning more fluent JS
+🌱 - I’m currently learning more fluent CSS

 📫 - You can reach me on Discord - ogjackk#4433